James Bay (singer): 2020–present: Leap

 In the spring of 2020, Bay began making his third studio album in Nashville at the historic RCA Studio A alongside producer Dave Cobb, and collaborated with Brandon Flowers of the Killers during recording.
 He released the single "Chew On My Heart" in July 2020.
 Later that month, he streamed a live performance in support of the #SaveOurVenues campaign, to support efforts against the economic threat posed to grassroots venues during the COVID-19 pandemic.

-Gear
+In April 2022, Republic Records relaunched Mercury Records with a new roster that includes James Bay.
+He released his third album, Leap, on 8 July 2022.

+Equipment

 Bay endorses and plays Tone King amplifiers, a boutique amplifier brand of Premier Builders Guild.

 In 2017, he released his Epiphone Signature "1966" Century Outfit, an accurate recreation of his customized 1966 Epiphone Century guitar which has James Bay's "Hat Man" logo on the headstock and custom strap.

 Personal life

-Bay has been in a relationship with Lucy Smith, a music promoter, since he was 17 years old.
-The couple have a daughter, named Ada Violet Bay, born in October 2021.
-They got married in August 2022.
+Bay has been in a relationship with music promoter Lucy Smith since he was 16 years old; they got married at a private ceremony in August 2022.
+They have a daughter named Ada Violet Bay who was born in October 2021.